maestrano/mno-enterprise/README.md

 ### Emailing platform

-Maestrano Enterprise support either [Mandrill](https://www.mandrill.com/) or [SparkPost](https://www.sparkpost.com/).
+Maestrano Enterprise supports either [Mandrill](https://www.mandrill.com/) or [SparkPost](https://www.sparkpost.com/) as well as regular SMTP.

 You can use either provider as long as your account has the [required templates](https://maestrano.atlassian.net/wiki/display/MNOE/Emailing).

-If you  want to copy the default templates to your own account you can use the tools in `tools/emails`
+If you  want to copy the default templates to your own account you can use the tools in `tools/emails`.

 #### Mandrill